 As cities across the world look to convert aging and obsolete airfields to new uses, a growing body of repurposing success stories show "how problematic properties can be successfully converted," reports Christine Negroni.

 A few weeks ago, I read an online comment suggesting that unnamed "planners" displayed no interest in suburbia, single-family housing or family life, and instead are only interested in improving downtown neighborhoods for single people.
 If by "planners" the author of this comment meant new urbanists or critics of the sprawl status quo, this claim is simply incorrect.

-> Over the past month, I have visited half a dozen new urbanist developments in Dallas and Denver (1).
-Opinion
+Over the past month, I have visited half a dozen new urbanist developments in Dallas and Denver (1).
+Blog Post

-> Jul 7, 2009 By
+Jul 7, 2009 By